spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 if you are installing for the first time:
 Under the addon tab, use button at Bottom that says “install add on from file”

-Browse to this folder where this README.txt file is and every *.py file in the addon folder as you would normally.
+Browse to where you downloaded and uzipped the toolit and install every *.py file in the addon folder as you would normaly.

 (Remember to activate each them immediately after you install them, otherwise it’s a long list to search through)

-I strongly you buy your own copy of these paid addons as my hotkeys assume they are installed. xray box select especially
+I strongly urge you buy your own copy of these paid addons as my hotkeys assume they are installed. xray box select especially since I use it for all seleting.

 https://gumroad.com/l/daldj
 https://gum.co/dolly_zoom_truck_shift?recommended_by=library